What Makes Toothpaste Sweet?

 Modern commercially available toothpastes are made without sugar sweeteners for obvious reasons.
 The link between sugar and cavity development is well established.
 However, the ingredients in toothpaste, while beneficial to tooth health, are far from pleasant tasting without a little help.
 Consequently, toothpaste manufacturers still sweeten and flavor their products to make them easier to use on a daily basis.

 Manufacturers use a variety of non-nutritive sweeteners to make toothpaste more palatable.
 Not all non-nutritive sweeteners are created equal, however.
 While you might look to see if there’s fluoride in a toothpaste, more people than not skip over the sweetening ingredients without much thought.
 It’s worth taking a minute to see what’s sweetening your toothpaste to see if you could be getting a bigger benefit from your toothpaste.
-Grab your tube and read on to find out what you’re using daily.
+Grab your tube and read on to find out what makes toothpaste sweet.

 Sodium saccharin is a chemical derived from coal tar.
 It is one of five artificial sweeteners approved by the US Food and Drug Administration.
 You may remember there was concern about saccharin’s safety, but early studies that linked it to cancer in rats were reexamined and found not to translate to cancer risk in humans.

-Sodium saccharin is extremely sweet, so small amounts are able to make toothpaste palatable–better tasting.
+Sodium saccharin is extremely sweet, so small amounts make toothpaste palatable and better tasting.
 Still, sodium saccharin is not linked to any benefits for oral health, so its only function in a toothpaste is to improve flavor.

 Sorbitol is classified as a sugar alcohol, a type of substance that contains neither sugar or alcohol.
 Sorbitol occurs in small amounts in certain fruits, particularly apples and peaches.
 However, the sorbitol in commercial products almost always is made from corn syrup.